 Make your way into town for a meal at one of many restaurants.
 May we suggest authentic Mexican cuisine for your first meal?
 Choose either Tacos Tequila or Lili’s Bistro.

 Hopefully there is a musical performance going on at the Dillon Amphitheater.
-More than likely there will be a show, since there are 33 performances scheduled between mid-June and mid-September.
+More than likely there will be a show, since Dillon Amphitheater typically hosts performances between mid-June and mid-September.
 Dillon Amphitheater offers amazing acoustics as well as a stunning view of Lake Dillon.

 Day 2 – History on the Water